 Google likes mobile devices as well.
-In fact, the search engine giant likes mobile devices so much that it included the mobile responsive site design in its latest major algorithm shift.
-If your site isn’t already responsive to mobile technology, it’s not performing well in the search engines, and that means you’re missing out on organic search traffic.
+In fact, the search engine giant likes mobile devices so much that it included the mobile responsive web design in its latest major algorithm shift.
+If your site isn’t already responsive to mobile technology, it’s not performing well in the search engines, and that means you’re missing out on organic search traffic.,

 It’s one thing to scroll down.
 It’s another thing to have to scroll side to side in order to just view a site that you’re trying to use.
 Side-to-side scrolling is annoying and nobody likes it on desktops or mobile devices.
 A responsive site means you’ll never need to think about horizontal scrolling again!